-- (i) the Audit Committee will monitor the need for an internal audit function having regard to the size, location and complexity of the Company's operations. - (ii) the Audit Committee will periodically undertake an internal review of financial systems and processes where systems are considered to require improvement these systems are developed.
+- (i) the Board / Audit Committee (if applicable) will monitor the need for an internal audit function having regard to the size, location and complexity of the Company's operations. - (ii) the Board / Audit Committee (if applicable) will periodically undertake an internal review of financial systems and processes where systems are considered to require improvement these systems are developed.